-Orange County’s Toll Road Agency is pushing the first segment of a previously rejected road extension that will have significant and irreversible environmental and economic impacts.
-According to the Save San Onofre Coalition and the State Attorney General, the project had failed to undertake sufficient environmental studies.
-As a result, the Regional Water Board in San Diego decided to deny the project a waste discharge permit.
+Orange County’s Toll Road Agency continues to push the first segment of a previously rejected road extension that will have significant and irreversible environmental and economic impacts.
+According to the Save San Onofre Coalition and the State Attorney General, the project failed to undertake sufficient environmental studies.
+The Regional Water Board in San Diego denied the project a waste discharge permit in 2013, but they will try again on March 16, 2015 in San Diego.
+More info from Surfrider.
+Also PLEASE SIGN this Action Alert!

 Toll Roads and Sprawl: Not the Solution